Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Experiments

 In this experiment, we used the synthesized samples from HA-GAN to augment the training dataset for a supervised learning task.
 Previous work~\cite{frid2018gan} has shown that GAN-generated samples improve the diversity of the training dataset, resulting in a better discriminative performance of the classifier.
 Motivated by their results, we designed our experiment with the following three steps: First, we extended our HA-GAN architecture to enable conditional image generation and trained a class-conditional variant of HA-GAN.
 Next, we used trained HA-GAN to generate new images with class labels.
 Finally, we combined the original training dataset and GAN-generated images to train a multi-class classifier, and evaluate the performance on the test set.
 We demonstrate our experiment on the COPDGene dataset using the GOLD score as a multi-class label.
 The GOLD score is a 5-class categorical variable ranging from 0-4.

 We made two modifications to the original HA-GAN architecture to enable class-conditional image generation: 1) We updated the generator module $G^A(X;c)$ to take a one-hot code $c\sim p_c$ as input, along with latent variable $Z \sim \mathcal{N}( \mathbf{0}, \mathbf{I})$. $c$ represents the target class for the conditional image generation.
 2) We updated the discriminator to output two probability distributions, one over the binary real/fake classification (same as original HA-GAN), and another over the multi-class classification of class labels $P(C|X)$.
 Thus, the discriminator also acts as an auxiliary classifier for the class labels ~\cite{odena2017conditional}.
 A schematic of the modified model can be found in Supplementary Material.
-In addition, two new terms are added to the original HA-GAN loss function for conditional generation:

-For comparison, we trained a class-conditional variant of $\alpha$-GAN on COPDGene dataset.
+In addition, two new terms are added to the original HA-GAN loss function for conditional generation: For comparison, we trained a class-conditional variant of $\alpha$-GAN on COPDGene dataset.
 The same two modifications discussed above are incorporated into the original $\alpha$-GAN model for conditional generation.
 We use a 3D CNN (implementation details are included in Supplementary Material Table.VIII) as the classification model.
 We randomly sampled 80\% of subjects as training set and the rest are used as test set.
 We use an image size of $128^3$ for this experiment.
 We divided $80\%$ of the subjects into training set, while the rest are included in a test set.
 For creating the augmented training set, we combine randomly generated images from class-conditioned GAN (20\%) with the real images in the training set (80\%).
 The proportion of different GOLD classes for generated images is the same as the original dataset.
 We train two classifiers on the original training set and the GAN-augmented training set for 20 epochs respectively, and evaluated their performance on a held-out test set of real images.

-Table.~\ref{tbl:results_aug} shows the results on COPDGene dataset.
+Table~\ref{tbl:results_aug} shows the results on COPDGene dataset.
 Classifier trained with GAN augmented data performed better than the baseline model which trains on training set only consisted of real images.
 Augmentation with HA-GAN can further improve performance compared to $\alpha$-GAN.